bavc/qctools/Docs/playback_filters.md

 ## Normal

 This view simply shows the video as QCTools interprets it, no special effects or filtering are added.
-In this view, however, you also have the option of enabling a **'Field'** display which splits the two video fields for the selected frame and diplays them as discrete images.
+In this view, however, you also have the option of enabling a **'Field'** display which splits the two video fields for the selected frame and displays them as discrete images.
 Thus all odd-numbered video lines appear are resorted to appear on the top of the image and the even-numbered lines appear on the bottom.
 Since many analog video issues occur differently between the two interlaced fields, splitting the fields into two distinct images can make it easier to see if a given issue is from problems with the analog video playback device (such as a head clog where the two fields would react very differently) and tape damage (where the two fields would react similarly).

 This image shows two Normal displays side-by-side where the right image has **'Field'** enabled.
 By viewed the fields separated on the right, it is easily clear that while field 1 was read correctly from the tape, there was no color data was read for field 2\.
 This issue was due to a head clog and fixed by cleaning the video player and re-digitizing the content.
 ![Normal / Field Split](media/fieldsplit.jpg)